Leathered Granite Maintenance and Pros & Cons

 Wine stains and errant permanent markers are the worst enemies of an unsealed countertop and should be avoided if at all possible.
 At the end of the day, the decision to seal or not to seal is entirely yours, but it is essential to recall that a sealed leathered granite countertop is nearly impossible to stain and will last you for years.

 The leathered granite countertop is swiftly becoming the new standard in designer homes everywhere.
 The utility and beauty of this finish has the power to leave even the most critical cook happy to never leave their kitchens.
 Leathered granite’s unique texture—that all important and often overlooked feature—is going to be the deciding factor in any person’s mind when deciding whether or not to pull the proverbial trigger.

 This tactile element of the leathered stone is something that cannot be found in honed or polished granite and is incredibly satisfying.
 Whether you install it in the kitchen, bathroom or outdoors, leathered granite will make a fantastic addition to your dream home.
 It’s utility consistently goes above and beyond the countertop call of duty and is sure to please both your aesthetic and efficient desires.
 The ability to customize its texture through the wide variety of diamond brush grits, allows you to decide just how far to go in your pursuit of tactile perfection.
 Rustic and unique, fashionable and chic, leathered granite is easy to maintain and lovely to behold.
-For more information on countertop materials, check out our guide to kitchen and bathroom countertop blog.
+For more information on countertop materials such as Corian, Quartz and more, check out our guide to kitchen and bathroom countertop blog.